Esper89/SlimeRancher-KeybindLib/README.md

 ```

 If your mod can function without KeybindLib despite using some of it's features, you don't need to add it as a dependency, but it still needs to be in your mod's `load_before` list.

+#### Nexus
+If you publish your mod on nexus, it is recommended to add [KeybindLib](https://www.nexusmods.com/slimerancher/mods/138) as a required mod (in the "Requirements and mirrors" tab of the mod creation page), the same way you would add SRML.
+This will notify people downloading your mod that they need to download this mod as well.

 #### API